 - Cook for a further 5 minutes to infuse flavours.

-- Top with the parsley and serve warm with ancient grains or rice.
+- Serve with ancient grains or rice.

 Let us know what you think!
 Got any recipes you want to share?
 Email us at email@example.com to submit them.
 All recipes are credited.